djnavarro/workbch/README.md

   - `path`: path to the project home directory
   - `urls`: a tibble specifying urls linked to the job
   - `tasks`: a tibble specifying tasks linked to the job
-  - `notes`: a tibble specifying notes linked to the job

 When we added the “survival” job earlier, we specified some of these fields but not others.
 There are a numver of functions you can use to